jordansaker/Fuel-Log-API/README.md

 ```python
 user = User.query.where(User.id == 1)
 ```
 The ORM then executes the query on the "users" table in the database to return the user matching the condition.
-The ORM then takes the record and returns it as on object which is assigned to the variable "user".
-The CRD operations are normally added to transactions and the ORM commits these transactions to the database.
+The ORM then takes the record and returns it as an object which is assigned to the variable "user".
+The create, update, and delete operations are normally added to transactions and the ORM commits these transactions to the database.

 ### Benefits
 One of the benefits of using an ORM is that makes it eaiser for an app design to follow the MVC design process (Fig. 11 below).
-It naturally adds the model layer to the process.
-This natural separation of concerns forces the controller to interact with the mapped models
+It naturally adds the model layer to the process and separates the models from the controller and routes.
+This natural separation of concerns forces the controller to interact with the mapped models created to manipulate the database.
+And because this design pattern is implemented with ORMs, it makes the app more transferrable such as changing database systems or the controller language.
+Since the data models are all in one place, it makes them easier to update, maintain, and reuse the code.
+This is a major benefit in terms of being cost-effective and increasing productivity by removing code that would otherwise have had to be handwritten.
+For this very reason, ORMs are often chosen to speed up development time.

 ![MVC-design](./docs/screenshots/MVC.png)
 **Fig. 11**: MVC design [(Amin, 2022)](./docs/references.md#r4)

-The abstraction of SQL from the back-end programming language by an ORM adds some layer of protection for the database.
+The abstraction of SQL from the back-end programming language by an ORM adds a layer of protection for the database.
+Even though using an ORM doesn't make an app completely immune from SQL injections [(snyk.io, n.d.)](./docs/references.md#r4), when used along with other practices such as input validation and prepared statements, it takes away the vast majority of risks regarding SQL Injection.

 [References](./docs/references.md#r4)